Patrick010/CloudShell/docs/prompt.md

 - Implement an `index()` method that returns a `TemplateResponse` for the terminal template.

 ## 4. Template
-- In `templates/terminal.php`, create a full-height iframe pointing to a placeholder backend terminal URL (e.g., `/apps/cloudshell/backend/`).
+- In `templates/terminal.php`, create a full-height iframe pointing to a placeholder backend terminal URL (e.g., `/apps/ownshell/backend/`).

 ## 5. Documentation
-- `README.md`: include project overview, planned features, roadmap, co-development note with Jules, and MIT license.
+- `README.md`: include project overview, planned features, roadmap, and GNU-3 license.
 - `docs/KICKSTARTER_PITCH.md`: outline the problem, solution, roadmap, and why users should back the project.

 ## 6. Placeholders